Lesley is best known for playing Dorien Green, the neighbour from hell, in the sitcom Birds of a Feather, alongside Pauline Quirke and Linda Robson.

 Siena is very grateful to Stagebox for their belief in her, to her parents for their continued support and is very excited to be embarking on her first UK tour.

-Lyla is thrilled to be joining the cast of Annie!
+Amber is absolutely thrilled to be joining the cast of the Annie UK tour!

 Training: Tring Park School for the Performing Arts, The Jayne Marie Dancing School and